Nodeclipse/www.nodeclipse.org/updates/list.md

 Drag-and-drop installing depends on [Marketplace client (mpc)](http://eclipse.org/mpc/) (usually in <kbd>Help</kbd> -> <kbd>Eclipse Marketplace ...</kbd> menu).
 If you don't have it, just install it from Kepler update site `http://download.eclipse.org/releases/kepler/` , check `General Purpose Tools` group.
-( Or from `http://download.eclipse.org/mpc/nightly/` with [bug 411752](https://bugs.eclipse.org/bugs/show_bug.cgi?id=411752) fixed),
+( Or from `http://download.eclipse.org/mpc/nightly/` with [bug 411752](https://bugs.eclipse.org/bugs/show_bug.cgi?id=411752) fixed).
- (mpc has no dependencies, so it is possible to install the latest mpc on any Eclipse version)
+mpc has no dependencies, so it is possible to install the latest mpc on any Eclipse version.